 “Learning with Morit has had an enormous influence on my practice.
 Her insight reaches directly into the fundamental issues, which underpin my relationship with my patients.
 I leave each session feeling challenged yet wiser and more capable.”

-3 more wekends in 2015 - see course details
+4 more weekends in 2017 - see course details

-This new CPD group is being organised by Judy Shaw, a senior Transactional Analysis therapist and trainer, who practises in Exeter.
-This will be a cross-modality integrative group, with the aim of shared learning towards a more embodied practice and personal-professional development.
-The cost will be around £220 per weekend (without accommodation).
+This ongoing CPD group (meeting for four weekends per year) was initiated a couple of years ago by Judy Shaw, a senior Transactional Analysis therapist and trainer, who practises in Exeter.
+This is a cross-modality integrative group, with the aim of shared learning towards a more embodied practice and personal-professional development.
+The cost is around £220 per weekend (without accommodation).
 The group takes place at a beautiful residential centre on Dartmoor, the East Down Centre.
 If you are interested, please get in touch with Judy.

 Group Facilitation Course (Groupleader's Training)

-None of these quite offer what I have in mind, in terms of on an integrative approach to groupwork, drawing specifically from psychoanalytic as well as humanistic traditions of group work, including also systemic work with constellations as well as Arnie MIndell's large group work.
-Also, in terms of the format of the learning, I am envisaging something more innovative: participants would learn and practice by leading the group itself, based on joint prior reflection and preparation and detailed feedback after each groupleading experience.
+For some years Michael has been pursuing the idea of on an integrative approach to groupwork, drawing specifically from psychoanalytic as well as humanistic traditions of group work, including also systemic work with constellations as well as Arnie Mindell's large group work.
+In terms of the format of the learning, Michael is envisaging something more innovative: participants would learn and practice by leading the group itself, based on joint prior reflection and preparation and detailed feedback after each groupleading experience.

-If this kind of course is going to happen, it would probably start in autumn 2015 (unless somebody takes it on and does the organisation for me ??), and I will need some feedback as to what would be a realistic frame and commitment for you if you were to take part.
+If this kind of course is going to happen, it would probably start in 2018, and it would probably be opened up to people working in all kinds of group reading context and organisation.
+I will need some feedback as to what would be a realistic frame and commitment for you if you were to take part.
 How many weekends and at what frequency?
 What is a manageable cost?